Gender: Female

 Nature of Charges: Hate Speech Terrorism Treason & Sedition

-Shoma Sen is detained for her human rights and civil rights work for marginalized religious communities.
+Shoma Sen was detained for her human rights and civil rights work for marginalized religious communities.

 On June 6, 2018, police in Maharashtra arrested several prominent Dalit and Adivasi rights activists, including Sen, the head of the English literature department at Nagpur University.
 Authorities accused Sen and others of inciting caste-based violence through speeches on December 31, 2017, that resulted in violent clashes the next day in Bhima Koregaon and neighboring villages in Maharashtra.
 Authorities also accused them of having ties to banned Maoist groups.
 Sen was reportedly charged under various sections of the Penal Code and Unlawful Activities (Prevention) Act (UAPA).